 Internship Grant Fund (IGF)

 The Internship Grant Fund (IGF) provides financial support to Vassar students who are participating in low-pay and unpaid summer internship opportunities.
-Any current Vassar first year, sophomore, or junior with an unpaid or low-pay internship secured may apply.
+Any current Vassar freshman, sophomore, junior with an unpaid or low-pay internship secured may apply.
 Preference will be given to students who receive financial aid at Vassar.

-Application components include: information about your secured internship(s), resume, cover letter, budget, and contact information for 2 references (note: letters of recommendation are not required).
+Application components include the following: information about your secured internship(s), resume, cover letter, budget, financial aid award letter, and contact information for 2 references.

 Applications will be reviewed on a rolling basis beginning in March and will continue until funds are depleted.
 Typical grants are $250-$2500.